SadieDragon/TPR-Hints-Tool/log.md

     - it's getting way too long and it's kind of annoying me. there's so much for just grabbing the data, and so little for saving, but it's 275 lines long.
 - Reloading save data
 - clean up the code to remove some of the hackiness that arose from my brain turning into a stubborn husky
+- Update the ``state`` variable name for the checklist processing to instead be something more accurately referring to ``collection status``
+- Rename the user file / master save file to be ``master`` instead of ``time``
+- when collecting data, store also the tab type
+    - The val will be a list, index 0 is tab type and index 1 is tab contents

 # Bugs